-TD Ameritrade cuts email use by 30% after Slack rollout
+How this broker business cut email use by 30% after Slack rollout

 “Enterprise Grid was designed as a platform that can support very large deployments and be compliant with enterprise requirements for privacy and security,” said Raúl Castañón-Martínez, a senior analyst at 451 Research.
 "This has positioned Slack against much larger competitors such as Microsoft, who clearly take them as a serious contender in the space.”

 A key feature of Enterprise Grid is the ability to create and manage multiple independent workspaces.
-TD Ameritrade currently has 21 workspaces in use; aside from two organization-wide workspaces (one for company information relevant to all employees, another for social interest groups), all are aligned to existing business areas.
+TD Ameritrade currently has 21 workspaces in use; aside from two organisation-wide workspaces (one for company information relevant to all employees, another for social interest groups), all are aligned to existing business areas.

-“It just felt like an extension of how we are already organized,” said Obermeyer.
+“It just felt like an extension of how we are already organised,” said Obermeyer.
 “We are able to share channels as needed across workspaces, which works great for the cross-functional collaboration.

-But in terms of keeping workspaces relatively clear and clean and focused, Enterprise Grid was a good way to keep that content organized in a meaningful way.”
+"But in terms of keeping workspaces relatively clear and clean and focused, Enterprise Grid was a good way to keep that content organised in a meaningful way."

 The ability to create independent workspaces helped encourage workers to communicate in public channels, he explained.

 “When people are in a massive workspace with a large population, they tend to be a little more timid in terms of their willingness to use things like public channels,” said Obermeyer.
 “Given that one of our objectives was transparency and scalability of information, comfort with public channels is something that we absolutely wanted to encourage.”

 The shift has shown measurable benefits.
 For example, moving announcements and newsletters aimed at retail division staff over to a dedicated public channel has led to better engagement.

-“Most of those emails would be hovering around a 50% readership rate, but those analogous channels are now getting from 80% to near 100% activity rates,” said Obermeyer.
+“Most of those emails would be hovering around a 50 per cent readership rate, but those analogous channels are now getting from 80 per cent to near 100 per cent activity rates,” said Obermeyer.
 “So the engagement with content is higher than it was in email.”

 A new way of working